Kinorhyncha: Anatomy

 Kinorhynchs are limbless animals, with a body consisting of a head, neck, and a trunk of eleven segments.
-They are the only members of Ecdysozoa, except from the panarthropoda, with a segmented body.
+They are the only members of Ecdysozoa, except from the panarthropoda, with a segmented body; a feature that probably evolved independently from them.
 Juveniles have eight or nine segments, depending on genus, with the last two or three being added later during growth.
 A Cambrian species, Eokinorhynchus rarus, had about twice as many segments as present forms.
 Like other ecdysozoans they do not have external cilia, but instead have a number of spines along the body, plus up to seven circles of spines around the head.
 These spines are used for locomotion, withdrawing the head and pushing forward, then gripping the substrate with the spines while drawing up the body.

 The body wall consists of a thin syncitial layer, which secretes a tough cuticle; this is molted several times while growing to adulthood.
 The spines are essentially moveable extensions of the body wall, and are hollow and covered by cuticle.
 The head is completely retractable, and is covered by a set of neck plates called placids when retracted.